cybertrol-engineering/CE.PalletWorks.Documentation/docs/adminsetup.md

 | FullPalletQuantityUOM | Unit of Measure to indicate when a pallet is full, eg. each, lbs, etc. |
 | SampleInterval | Optional field to specify the interval that a Product should be marked as a Sample |

-> Note: All of this information is available to be optionally be printed on your Item Label
+> Note: All of this information is available to optionally be printed on your Item Label

 ### Print Mappings

 Lastly, set up the Print Mappings.
-This matches print jobs coming in from a production line to a specific printer, by job role.
+This matches a print job coming in from a production line to a specific printer, by job role.

 ![](images/printmappings-index.jpg)